 You need to visit at least two of those islands to understand and experience this dream destination truly.

 MAHÉ Island, the largest of the Seychelles islands, has more than 80,000 residents.
-It is home to the international airport and to one of the smallest capital on earth, Victoria, and also the island where the majority of tourists spends the holiday.
+It is home to the international airport and one of the smallest capital on earth, Victoria.
+Mahé is the island where the majority of tourists spend the holiday.

 LA DIGUE is Seychelles’ third-largest island and home to about 2,500 residents.
 It is a small and beautiful island, where everyone travels by bike, and it is the island where you will find the most beautiful beaches.

-Curieuse Island is a small island close to the north coast of Praslin, home to the giant Aldabra tortoises which roam around freely.
+Curieuse Island is a small island close to Praslin’s north coast and home to the giant Aldabra tortoises, which roam around freely.
 The island isn’t inhabited and can only be visited as a day trip from the nearby islands.

 #1.
 Rent a Bike and Explore La Digue Island

-The gorgeous island is tranquil, has only a few cars, and the majority of the tourists and locals use the bike as a transport method.
+The gorgeous island is tranquil, has only a few cars, and most tourists and locals use the bike as a transport method.
 It’s a real pleasure spending the day on a bike, exploring everything the island has to offer.
 The prices tend to be around 100 SCR (6,5€, 7,30$)/ day.